BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 `STUDIO_VIEW=webapps/nexus-fusion/nxv:studioList`

-Every time when you create a new Studio, the `AggregateElasticSearchView` needs to be updated.
+Every time when you create a new `Studio`, the `AggregateElasticSearchView` needs to be updated.
 @@@